photoprism/photoprism-docs/docs/index.md

 ## Why this has to be free software

-The development of every commercial product will be focused on monetization.
+The development of every commercial product is focused on monetization.
 We've built similar apps more than once and every single time the constraints of working in a profit-oriented corporate environment were an impediment.
 We are sure we can do better with only a fraction of the budget.
 Simplicity can be very powerful.